 1st copyright: 1966, 4th ed. copyright: 1995.
 4th Edition, Academic Press.

-This is the professional-grade version of Boas's book.
+This is the advanced version of Boas's book,

-Both the college level book and Arfken cover a lot of the same material; where Boas uses words to assist the association of articulated meaning in functions, etc, Arfken gives deeper understanding, sometimes in very dense sections.
+Boas uses words to assist the association of articulated meaning in functions, etc, Arfken answers more questions and gives deeper understanding, sometimes in very dense sections.